Writing job adverts well is the difference between making and placements, and not.

 But chances are, you’ve been given bad advice on writing job adverts since the dawn of the internet.
 This is pretty universal across the sector.
 Notable exceptions are the students of Mitch Sullivan and anyone with more than a passing interest in copywriting.

-If you’re a recruitment agency, you’ll probably reformat a job description to remove evidence of company branding.
+If you for a recruitment agency, you’ll probably reformat a job description to remove evidence of company branding.
 At the same time, you may add sweeteners like “market leading” and “fantastic”, to get those candidates wanting a piece of what you’re selling.
-For internal recruiters, it’s exactly the same minus the anonymity and perhaps with the addition of a company culture or benefits section.

-Both groups know their job adverts don’t work anywhere near as well as they should.
+But you probably know your adverts don’t work anywhere near as well as they should.
 Because, while you may place candidates from these efforts, you’ll spend much more time filtering unsuitable ones, which proves you’ve an inefficient formula.

 But it doesn’t have to be like that.

 It’s easy to moan about ‘Kevin.’
 He’s the candidate with no relevant skills in your market but who’s seemingly set up an alert for your company.
 As a result, Kevin applies for absolutely everything.

 But before playing the blame game, let’s consider how Kevin might have latched on to begin with.